Managing Ehlers-Danlos Syndrome through Exercise

 In my experience, yes kinesiophobia or fear of movement may lead to deconditioning.
 Sometimes, however, we can push too hard and our bodies MAKE us stop.

 “Some people may avoid all physical exercise to prevent pain and fatigue, but this will promote physical deconditioning.
-Other people may persist in exercising despite pain and fatigue and stop only
+Other people may persist in exercising despite pain and fatigue and stop only when pain or fatigue are extreme.
+However, this may over time result in dramatically reduced physical activity (7).”

 As a recovering perfectionist (as I know many of us are), I have had to learn how to rest – and “rest proactively” a concept one of our lovely The Zebra Club members introduced me to.
 It doesn’t work when we push our bodies too far.
 Pacing and working within our energy windows is crucial when managing these conditions.
 This can help us manage, fatigue and pain and hopefully prevent crashing.